Feastio

 An inside look at a lab-grown strawberry

 Visually, they're perfect, uniform in color and size.
-The skin feels waxier than the typical strawberries we consume in the U.S., and the seeds are sunken on the surface.
+However, the skin feels waxier than the typical strawberries we consume in the U.S., and the seeds are sunken on the surface.
+Once I bit into one, the texture and taste were on par with a regular ripe strawberry.

 Destroyer restaurant in Culver City, California

-Outside Destroyer restaurant
+Outside the Destroyer restaurant

 Visit Destroyer in Culver City